Skip to main content

 Imprinting

-The process by which only one copy of a gene in an individual (either maternal or paternal) is expressed, while the other copy is suppressed or “silenced.”
+The process by which only one copy of a gene in an individual is turned on, based on whether the gene was inherited from the mother or the father.
+The copy from the other parent is turned off or “silenced.”

 Induced Pluripotent Stem Cells (iPSCs)